Would you like to experience WALKING WITH ALPACAS on our farm in Northamptonshire?

-Our 2017 Alpaca Walking season runs from March to October.
+Our 2017 Alpaca Walking season runs all the year round.

 A bespoke walk for up to eight people costs £25 per person when pre-booked (£30 when paid on the day).
 Additional people not wanting to walk an alpaca can accompany for £10